FBruzzesi/deczoo/docs/decorators/advanced.md

 Can we do it differently???
 Sure we can!
 And that's how all decorators in **deczoo** are implemented.

-## Decorators with arguments, pt.2
+## Decorators with arguments, and a trick!

 In the [introduction](intro.md) we saw how a decorator is defined, let's stuck to such implementation but let's see how to add additional parameters and control flow without the need to have more level of indentation.